-Participation this year was at a total of 505 participants which was an increase from the previous years with all the setbacks that existed.

-- With the addition of a Coordinator of Recreation Programs, we ran a full Fall and Spring semester and were able to bring a total of 5 teams to LCIRSA. - The co-rec Flag Football went on to compete at NIRSA and finished 2nd overall.
-We received the Sportsmanship award.
+- Participation this year was at a total of 505 participants which was an increase from the previous years with all the setbacks that existed. - With the addition of a Coordinator of Recreation Programs, we ran a full fall and spring semester and were able to bring a total of five teams to LCIRSA. - The co-rec flag football went on to compete at NIRSA and finished in second place overall.
+We received the Sportsmanship Award.
 We also had one student who made the All-American Team. - Our gender breakdown showed a higher participation rate in men, with a total of 420 participants as opposed to women, with a total of 84 participants.
-We had one non-binary participant. - We hosted an intramural kick-off event last fall to reach out to our intramural participants or potential participants and notify them of seasons and events that are hosted under McNeese intramurals, hopefully increasing the number of participants and increasing awareness about intramurals. - The E-Sports room is 95% completed, with a ribbon cutting coming in the Fall.
-We are continuing to work with the local STEM center as well as other E-Sports programs in the area to help with the implementation of our E-Sports program on campus.
-We've also reached out to other UL schools that have E-sports programs for guidance.
+We had one non-binary participant. - We hosted an intramural kick-off event last fall to reach out to our intramural participants or potential participants and notify them of seasons and events that are hosted under McNeese intramurals, hopefully increasing the number of participants and increasing awareness about intramurals. - The e-sports room is 95% completed, with a ribbon cutting coming in the fall.
+We are continuing to work with the local STEM center as well as other e-sports programs in the area to help with the implementation of our e-sports program on campus.
+We've also reached out to other UL schools that have e-sports programs for guidance.